httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # Introduction

-It is common for an HTTP ({{!RFC7230}}) resource representation to have relationships to one or more other resources.
+It is common for an HTTP {{!HTTP=I-D.ietf-httpbis-semantics}} resource representation to have relationships to one or more other resources.
 Clients will often discover these relationships while processing a retrieved representation, leading to further retrieval requests.
 Meanwhile, the nature of the relationship determines whether the client is blocked from continuing to process locally available resources.
 For example, visual rendering of an HTML document could be blocked by the retrieval of a CSS file that the document refers to.
 In contrast, inline images do not block rendering and get drawn incrementally as the chunks of the images arrive.

 To provide meaningful presentation of a document at the earliest moment, it is important for an HTTP server to prioritize the HTTP responses, or the chunks of